A Short Piece

 If a couple never forgives one another, the relationship will collapse, and it’s easily the case that the couple would have been happier had the relationship survived.
 Perhaps not, but if couples only ever acted rationally, then the likelihood of them discerning or “making it to” the best outcome would be low.
 Usually, when couples are hurt, there is “good reason” for the pain: two people who love each other don’t tend to get upset for totally “ungrounded reasons” (at least not at the start of “the drama”).
 To avoid the problem compounding into something dire, “irrational” and/or “nonrational” action is needed: there seems to be no other way to avoid the “Nash Equilibrium” (arguably, most “relationship guides” are in the business of Game Theory, not that they realize it).
 And so it goes with society as a whole (which relies on “trust,” just like relationships), and traditionally it was religion which helped manage — and convince people to do — (individually) “nonrational” behavior for the sake of optimal outcomes.

-(Do note that just because religion may entail a function to overcome Nash Equilibriums, it doesn’t follow that therefore religion is false and only survives because of its social “use.”
-On the contrary, some believers may claim that the social advantages of religion are evidence that the world was indeed made by God to be religious — such claims are outside the scope of this paper.)
+(Do note that just because religion may entail a function to overcome Nash Equilibria, it doesn’t follow that therefore religion is false and only survives because of its social “use.”
+On the contrary, some believers may claim that the social advantages of religion are evidence that the world was indeed made by God to be religious, though examining such claims is outside the scope of this paper.)

 Perhaps it’s fair to say that religions are in the business of “nonrationalities,” which can certainly entail “(individual) irrationalities,” but if we take Game Theory seriously, a world without “nonrationalities” will end up suboptimal.
 Perhaps we’re not wrong to assume that erasing religion will increase rationality; rather, our mistake rests in assuming that the result will be best.